Pasadena Debt Division Attorneys

-In divorce, property division can be contentious.
-Both spouses want to ensure that they get what is fair, and oppositely, that they aren’t responsible for repaying more debt than they actually owe.
+In a divorce, property division can be contentious.
+Both spouses want to ensure that they get what is fair, and oppositely, that they aren’t responsible for repaying more debt than they owe.
 If you are interested in protecting your rights, it is crucial that you seek counsel from Pasadena divorce lawyers with the experience to effectively represent your best interests.
 We hope that you will call us to discuss your case and choose Gille Kaye Law Group, PC to be your family law advocate!

 Have questions about your divorce?
 Contact the attorneys at Gille Kaye Law Group, PC for a consultation!